Linaro/website/events/arm-hpc-santa-clara-2018/README.md

 **For End Users**: In the Arm HPC Workshop you will hear from Arm Members and their Partners, information about new trends, technologies and products for the planning and operation of an Arm-Powered supercomputer.

-**For Arm Members and Partners**: The Arm HPC Workshop is a two day conference to provide training and discussion panels for Arm-Powered solutions and offerings for all aspects of HPC including Server, Networking, Storage and Development.
+**For Arm Members and Partners**: The Arm HPC Workshop is a one day conference to provide training and discussion panels for Arm-Powered solutions and offerings for all aspects of HPC including Server, Networking, Storage and Development.

 **You can expect**: